 “I blame the media for genital shaming by telling women they must have the perfect-looking labia, clitoris and vulva – even though there is no such thing as the ‘right look’,” she says.
 “Unless a woman is having pain or problems with the function of her labia, clitoris or vulva, more than likely these areas of the female anatomy are perfectly normal and healthy.”

-According to Dr. Kingsberg, when a woman experiences pain during sex, it's usually caused by an underlying medical reason, such as loss of estrogen levels at menopause or a vaginal infection.
+When a woman experiences pain during sex, it's usually caused by an underlying medical reason, such as loss of estrogen levels at menopause or a vaginal infection, Dr. Kingsberg says.

 Clear or milky white vaginal discharge in premenopausal women is a sign of good vaginal health.
 However, if the discharge changes color or has a foul-smelling odor, it can be a sign of bacterial overgrowth or a vaginal infection.